ikamensh/casestudyNN/README.md

 however on 4th training iteration the loss(error = abs(1e12 - output)) jumps from roughtly 1e12 to Xe17.
 This means that after coming closer to right answer, the optimization overshot the target by 5 orders of magnitude.
 From there on, optimization loses numerical stability.
 Ofcourse in this demonstration it is also affected by impractically large learning rate lr=1.
 Yet the problem is quite real: deep neural networks are prone to lose numerical stability if no countermeasures are taken.
   Countermeasures:
   1) (Countering exploding gradients) Cap the gradient (clipnorm / clipvalue attributes in Keras)
   2) smart values during initialization

-Problems of vanishing and exploding gradients are investigated.